Chiqq3/Chiqq3.github.io/_projects/WISJ_Leisure.md

 - **Alexey**, my mentor, for his invaluable advice and guidance throughout this project
 - **WISJ AI Summer School** for providing this incredible opportunity to develop cutting-edge research in an inspiring and collaborative environment
 - **JST SPRING-GX program** for supporting my participation

----
-*My participation in the summer school was supported by the JST SPRING-GX program.*